kartonfarkas/api_docs/source/suite/customers/customer_settings.rst

 * *name* is the customer's name
 * *password_history_queue_size* defines the number of the previous passwords which are no longer allowed to be used

-For more information on the timezones available in Suite, see :doc:`../appendices/time_zones`.
+For more information on the timezones available in Emarsys, see :doc:`../appendices/time_zones`.